eagletrt/hw-fenice-ecu/docs/DAS_ECU.md

 ## IMU

 The IMU used is the Bosch BMI088 accelerometer and gyroscope 6-axis unit.
+Set the unused pin as outputs to avoid them floating.

 ### Interrupts
 INT1 new accelerometer data is setted as output of the IMU.